inasafe/inasafe-doc/docs/source/training/curriculum/qgis-inasafe-intermediate-toolkit.rst

 ^^^^^^^^^^^^^^^^^^
 1. Understand QGIS concepts
 2. Prepare data and keywords for |project_name|
-3. Determining IDP camp location
+3. Determine temporary IDP camp or evacuation locations
-4. Planning an evacuation route
+4. Plan evacuation routes based on hazard information
 5. Calculate damage and losses

 Workshop Materials
 ^^^^^^^^^^^^^^^^^^
 1. QGIS Review
 2. Preparing data and keywords for |project_name|
-3. Planning temporary shelter
+3. Determining IDP Camp Location
-4. Planning evacuation route
+4. Planning an Evacuation Route
-5. Calculating damage and losses
+5. Calculating Damage and Losses

 Workshop Strategies
 ^^^^^^^^^^^^^^^^^^^
-1. Methods applied in this workshop is participatory teaching, emphasizes on full participation of the participant in every section and activities during the workshop, instead of lecture method.
+1. Methods emphasised in this workshop are participatory teaching and active participation in all sections and activities, rather than lecture method.
-2. Participants oriented.
+2. **Participant oriented.**
-   Participants are encouraged to find and getting knowledge and skill needed by themselves.
+   Participants are encouraged to find and gain knowledge and skills by themselves.
-3. Trainers serve as facilitators.
+3. **Trainers serve as facilitators.**
-   Trainers only facilitate in order to the ideas emerged during the workshop come from the participants, not only from trainers.
+   Trainers facilitate to help ideas in the workshop emerge from the participants, not only from trainers.
-   However, trainers must be ready and give the better knowledge and argument when the participants need any assistance.
+   However, trainers must be ready to provide necessary information when the participants need any assistance.
-4. *Outcome* oriented.
-Workshop must produces *outcomes* mentioned before.
+4. **Outcome oriented.** Workshop must produce the outcomes mentioned previously.

 Tools
 ^^^^^